bloominstituteoftechnology/web-sprint-challenge-adding-data-persistence/README.md

 In this project you will be given a set of requirements and must design a database to satisfy them.
 As a part of this process you'll also build an API with endpoints to access the data.

-### Tables
+### Required Tables

-Use appropriate data types and constraints:
+Build the migration(s) in Knex inside the `data/migrations` folder using appropriate data types and constraints.
+You must use the table names and the column names described below.
+To give a primary key a name different than `id`, do `table.increments("project_id")` instead of `table.increments()`.

 A **project** is what needs to be done and is stored in a `projects` table with the following columns: